jcarva/get_weather/README.md

 # GetWeather

-An application to get informations about the weather forecast anywhere on the easier way.
-Built using the Single Page Application(SPA) and Progressive Web App concepts, this project is a introduction to the contributors learn [React](https://facebook.github.io/react/)(a javascript library for building user interfaces) and get practice about its concepts.
+An application to get information about the weather forecast of anywhere on the easiest way.
+Built using the Single Page Application(SPA) and Progressive Web App concepts, with [React](https://facebook.github.io/react/)(a javascript library for building user interfaces) and its concepts.
 The simple style and designer of the application was thought and made to be performed by mobiles, but it is also supported by devices of all shapes.
 Using basic components and API's requests/responses we can show a very functional application.

 Actually hosted on: http://jaelsoncarvalho.com/get_weather/